If you’re a fan of the ‘low and slow’ cooking method, chances are that you’ve heard of Pit Boss Grills.

 Wrapping It Up

-Now that you’ve learnt what the P setting is, and how to use it, go and take control of your next big cook!
+Now that you’ve learned what the P setting is, and how to use it, go and take control of your next big cook!

 Author: Charlie Reeves